 First on the bottom of the crust, I put the raspberry jam.
 Then I put a layer of chocolate mousse and a layer of creme patisserie.
 Finally I put one more layer of chocolate mousse on top and decorated it with my raspberries, an orange slice, and a little orange zest.

 This chocolate raspberry orange tart tastes absolutely delicious!!
 The only thing I would change looking back is to do one layer of chocolate mousse instead of two.
-Check out my recipe below, comment and rate it if you decide to make it yourself!

 Chocolate Raspberry Orange Tart